-Places to visit in Udaipur, the Royal City.
+Places to visit in Udaipur, the Royal City

-City Palace, Udaipur.
+City Palace, Udaipur

-Fateh Mahal houses a crystal gallery along with the Darbar hall, which houses probably some of the biggest chandeliers of the world.
+Fateh Mahal houses a crystal gallery along with the Darbar Hall, which houses probably some of the biggest chandeliers in the world.
 Maharanas have sure moved well with the times.
 As soon as they lost the pension that the erstwhile kings used to get, they converted their properties into heritage hotels.
 And are living off well through the ancestral property.
 Crystal gallery is a good to visit the venue.
 Though the high cost of the ticket may make most visitors think many times before they decide to enter it.

-Lake Palace, Udaipur.
+Lake Palace, Udaipur

-Bagore Ki Haveli, Udaipur.
+Bagore Ki Haveli

-Royal Vintage Cars Museum, Udaipur.
+Royal Vintage Cars Museum

 Udaipur is a perfect example of the tourism economy.
 It has converted all its old structures, old Havelis into heritage hotels.
 Owners are minting money from them.
 The whole city is geared up to handle tourists from every part of the world.
 No wonder it is home to some of the costliest properties in the world.
 Most old Havelis have been restored, with interestingly painted facades and aesthetically done courtyards.
-Most popular Udaipur hotels are housed in these Havelis.
+Most popular hotels are housed in these Havelis.

-Most of the hotels and restaurants in the old city area Lal ghat and Gangaur ghat areas served anything from Pastas to sizzlers to baked stuff.
-And some general Indian food stuff mostly suited for the western palette.
-We had a tough time trying to locate the Rajasthani local food and locally made gift items.
-When it comes to setting shops in tourist areas, Kashmiris are the best.
-You can find them selling Pashmina’s (I thought to sell real Pashmina was banned) and carpets anywhere and everywhere.
+Most of the hotels and restaurants in the old city area Lal ghat and Gangaur ghat areas served anything from Pasta to Sizzlers to baked stuff.
+And some general Indian foodstuff mostly suited for the westernfoodstuffWe had a tough time trying to locate the Rajasthani local food and locally made gift items.
+When it comes to setting up shops in tourist areas, Kashmiris are the best.
+You can find them selling Pashmina (I thought selling real Pashmina was banned) and carpets anywhere and everywhere.
 Probably reminiscent of the times when Kashmir was the Mecca of tourism in India.

 It’s a nice city to visit, with colors of royalty and grandeur all around.
 Preferably visit it during winters.
 You would enjoy it more.

-Recommend you to read following Places to visit in Rajasthan.
+Recommend you to read the following Places to visit in Rajasthan.